 That’s a pretty wide chasm.
 Fortunately, we’ve got one more resource to consider: the Authors Guild’s 2023 Author Income Survey.
 They estimate that authors earn around $10,000 a year in revenue just from book sales.

 What this means is something content entrepreneurs, speakers, and influencers have known for a few years now: books are a great source of income, but shouldn’t be your only source of income.
 If you’re a fiction author, your book will probably be your primary source of income and the product you build your marketing around, but you need to be aware of options to supplement book sales to ensure you earn enough.

 With an understanding that you—the self-published author—want to make the most from each sale of your book, we have to take a moment to talk about the retail giant Amazon.

 There’s a misconception about Amazon in the self-publishing world.
 Many authors see Amazon as a boon for making their books available to the huge community of buyers who visit the site every day.
 While Amazon makes books easy to buy, their publishing division (now exclusively Kindle Direct, as CreateSpace has been shuttered) is less a means to publish and more an avenue to get on Amazon.

 Are those two things really different?
 For a lot of authors, the answer is no. Being published means being for sale on Amazon.

 And that’s great.
 There’s really no reason not to have your product for sale on Amazon.
 No matter what you sell, you should be selling it on Amazon.

 But you have to appreciate the premium Amazon extracts.
-Selling your book through Amazon directly or through another self-publisher on Amazon means accepting a reduced return.
+Selling your book through Amazon directly or through another self-publisher on Amazon means accepting a massive reduction in your earnings.

 For example, let’s consider this very standard paperback: